j1mster/Lua-Selections/README.md

 # lua-selections

-**`lua-selections`** is a simple Lua terminal UI library for Lua that allows you to prompt users for input via keyboard-navigable menus.
-Supports text input, arrow-key selection, and 2D option grids.
+**`lua-selections`** is a chaotic little Lua terminal UI library that lets you mess with your users using cute arrow-key menus, cursed prompts, and text input.
+ANSI colors included for extra spice.

 ---

 ## 🔧 Features

-- Arrow key navigation (↑ ↓ ← →)
+* Arrow key navigation (↑ ↓ ← →)
-- Multi-level options (Y/X grid support)
+* Y-only or full X/Y grid-style options
-- Text input prompt
+* Text input prompts
-- ANSI-colored output
+* Colored output with ANSI escapes
-- Simple integration
+* Fully callback-based flow
-- Fully callback-based
+* Refresh-based screen system (no `print()`!!)

 ---